German data protection agency criticizes Austrian Ibiza video | DW | 20.05.2019

 Stefan Brink, who heads the Data Protection and Freedom of Information agency in the German region of Baden-Württemberg, believes the tape of Heinz-Christian Strache has far-reaching negative repercussions.
 "If we cheat political opponents, violate their privacy and even commit criminal wrongdoing, we ultimately harm our political culture and us all," he said in a post on Twitter.

-In the video, filmed in Ibiza just before the Austrian elections in 2017, Strache appeared to offer lucrative public contracts in exchange for political support.
-The far-right Freedom Party (FPÖ) that Strache represents, were vying for power at the time and the tape shows the 49-year-old talking to a supposed Russian investor, urging him to buy Austria's highest-circulation newspaper, the Kronen Zeitung, promote the FPÖ publically and in return receive public contracts.
+In the video, filmed in Ibiza just before the Austrian elections in 2017 when Strache was head of the FPÖ and designated vice chancellor, he appeared to offer lucrative public contracts in exchange for political support.
+The far-right Freedom Party (FPÖ) that Strache represents, were vying for power at the time and the tape shows the 49-year-old talking to a supposed Russian investor, urging her to buy Austria's highest-circulation newspaper, the Kronen Zeitung, promote the FPÖ publicly and in return receive public contracts.

 The video led to Strache's resignation on Saturday.